mszjar/mszjar/README.md

 A frontend Web3 developer based in France, also an energy engineer.
 I'm passionate about Blockchain and entrepreneurship.
 Have an idea?
 Let's talk!

 ## 🔭 I’m currently working on
-Sello Chained CO2, a NFT platform that generates CO2 emissions stamps depending on energy consumption.
+Sello Chained CO2, an NFT platform that generates CO2 emissions stamps depending on energy consumption.
 The technologies used are solidity and Web3 js.

 ## 🌱 I’m currently learning
 Web3 Developement